 When is it time to seek help?

 If you experience a sudden and severe onset of pelvic pain, seek urgent medical help.
-Acute pelvic pain can present as a medical emergency requiring immediate evaluation and care.
+This type of acute pain can present as a medical emergency requiring immediate evaluation and care.

 If you are experiencing chronic pelvic pain that is interfering with daily activities, this is not normal.
-While pelvic pain, especially in women, is sadly common, this does not make it normal or acceptable – often patients have lived with their symptoms for a prolonged period of time because their pain has been trivialized by others, including the medical community.
+While this pain, especially in women, is sadly common, it is not normal or acceptable – often patients have lived with their symptoms for a prolonged period of time because their pain has been trivialized by others, including the medical community.
 No one should have to live with debilitating pain.
-Pelvic pain can be diagnosed and treated, restoring your quality of life.
+With diagnosis and treatment, you can restore your quality of life.
 Timely intervention can avoid years of unnecessary suffering and debilitation, and in some cases can prevent disease progression and the associated sequelae.

 - You are finding you are relying on over-the-counter pain medications on a regular basis